ThePieBaker90/On-The-Rim/Jesh's Shit/Weapons/Rocket Rifles/Ammunition/Microrocket, Smart.md

 - Smart
 ---
 - Smart
-- For each 20ft of distance between the shooter and the target
+- For each 10ft of distance between the shooter and the target
-  - +1D4 piercing damage
+  - +1 piercing damage
   - +1 AP
-  - -3 to hit
 - **Cost**
   -  1 for 5 credits
 - **Description**